Cufflinks Size Chart And Buying Guide

 How To Choose The Correct Size?

 Size matters because cufflinks, unlike other accessories, should not be able to be mistaken for something else like a shirt button or brooch.
-The best way to make sure you are buying the right size measurement is to know the diameter of the buttonholes on the shirt cuff and determine the type of cufflink you want.
+The best way to ensure you are buying the right size measurement is to know the diameter of the buttonholes on the shirt cuff and determine the type of cufflink you want.

 To help you, check the size chart below for the approximate sizes according to the type.